 Check Out The Brooklyn Bridge

 When you’re trying to see New York in a day, you want to hit the highlights, for the experience to be awing, photographic, and memorable.
-The Brooklyn Bridge offers the perfect opportunity to fulfill all those things!
+The Brooklyn Bridge offers the perfect opportunity to fulfill all those things and is easily one of the most popular things to do in Brooklyn!
 Beginning at the intersection of Tillary Street and Boerum Place—the entrance one sees from a vehicle when crossing the Brooklyn Bridge—is the Brooklyn Bridge Pedestrian Walkway.
 The underpass on Washington Street, about two blocks from Front Street in Brooklyn, is the second way to get onto the walkway.

 Not only is the bridge featured in dozens of movies, but it is an iconic feature of New York City, one that will make your time spent in New York in a day feel very productive!
 There are a lot of amazing spots for photography too, ones you’ve probably seen splattered all over your Instagram feed at one time or another.
 One of the best things to do is bike over the Brooklyn Bridge!
 It is an affordable and fun way to see NYC!